B-UMMI/chewBBACA_tutorial/README.md

 ## Paralog detection

 The next step in the analysis is to determine if some of the loci can be considered paralogs, based on the result of the wgMLST allele calling.
 The _Allele call_ returns a list of Paralogous genes in the `RepeatedLoci.txt` file that can be found on the `.../chewBBACA_tutorial/results32_wgMLST/results_<datestamp>` folder.
 The `.../chewBBACA_tutorial/results32_wgMLST/results_<datestamp>/RepeatedLoci.txt` file contains a set of 20 loci that were identified as possible paralogs.
-This loci should be removed from the schema to... .
-For a more detailed description see the [Alelle Calling](https://github.com/B-UMMI/chewBBACA/wiki/2.-Allele-Calling) entry on the wiki.
+These loci should be removed from the schema to... (for a more detailed description see the [Alelle Calling](https://github.com/B-UMMI/chewBBACA/wiki/2.-Allele-Calling) entry on the wiki).
 To remove the set of 20 paralogous loci from the allele calling results, run the following command:

-`chewBBACA.py RemoveGenes -i results_alleles.tsv -g RepeatedLoci.txt -o alleleCallMatrix_cg`
+`chewBBACA.py RemoveGenes -i .../chewBBACA_tutorial/results32_wgMLST/results_<datestamp>/results_alleles.tsv -g .../chewBBACA_tutorial/results32_wgMLST/results_<datestamp>/RepeatedLoci.txt -o .../chewBBACA_tutorial/results32_wgMLST/results_<datestamp>/results_alleles_NoParalogs.tsv`

+## cgMLST schema determination

 A set of **1133** loci were found to be present in all the analyzed complete genomes, while **1265** loci were present in at least 95%.